facebook/create-react-app/docusaurus/docs/deployment.md

 app.listen(9000);
 ```

 The choice of your server software isn’t important either.
-Since Create React App is completely platform-agnostic, there’s no need to explicitly use Node.
+Since Create React Index is completely platform-agnostic, there’s no need to explicitly use Node.

-The `build` folder with static assets is the only output produced by Create React App.
+The `build` folder with static assets is the only output produced by Create React Index.

 However this is not quite enough if you use client-side routing.
 Read the next section if you want to support URLs like `/todos/42` in your single-page app.